jmonlong/manu-vggafannot/manuscript.md

 It first sorts chunks of GAF records (e.g. reads), to avoid having to hold the entire set in memory.
 The sorted chunks are then merged into the final sorted GAF file.
 This GAF sorting implementation was included in `vg` in version 1.56.
-A sorted GAF file can be compressed using `bgzip` (`short explanation of bgzip?`{.red}).
+A sorted GAF file can be compressed in the BGZF format using `bgzip`.
+The BGZF format is an implementation of the standard gzip format that compresses a file by block to facilitate their random access.
+It is used to compress among others, VCF, BED, or BAM files with HTSlib[@htslib].

-HTSlib[@htslib] was then modified HTSlib to index bgzipped GAF files.
+HTSlib[@htslib] was then modified to index bgzipped GAF files.
 Similar than for other tab-separated file like VCF or BED, a *gaf* preset was added to `tabix`.
-For BED or VCF, `tabix` extract the interval information from the columns with the sequence names and genomic position.
+For BED or VCF, `tabix` extract the interval information from the columns with the sequence names and genomic position[@tabix].
 In the new *gaf* preset, it instead parses the path information in the GAF file to extract the minimum and maximum node IDs.
 The indexing is then based on this interval, the same as used for the sorting described above.

 We tested the GAF sorting and indexing performance on 30X coverage Illumina short reads from HG002.
-The reads were downloaded from ??.
+The reads were downloaded from `https://s3-us-west-2.amazonaws.com/human-pangenomics/NHGRI_UCSC_panel/HG002/hpp_HG002_NA24385_son_v1/ILMN/downsampled/`.
 We mapped them using giraffe[@giraffe] on a personnalized pangenome[@hapsamp] from the HPRC v1.1 Minigraph-Cactus pangenome.
 The reads were outputted in GAM first to compare the file size and sorting runtimes.
 The GAM file was sorted with `vg gamsort`.
 It was then converted to a GAF file using `vg convert` and sorted using `vg gamsort` with the new GAF sorting mode described above.
 We compared the file sizes and sorting runtimes between both approach.
+The query time was also measured on ten thousand regions of the pangenome defined as node ranges.
+Those node ranges were defined by picking a random starting node position the reference path and walking 50 steps along that path.
-The commands and details for this benchmarking is available at `GITHUB_REPO/analysis/??`{.red}.
+The commands and details for this benchmarking is available in the `analysis/readsorting` folder of this paper's repository[@repo].

 ### Querying GAF files